Ly1aa/velvet-pong-game/README.md

 3. **Customize the game settings** by modifying the constants in `script.js` for paddle size, ball speed, and AI difficulty.

 4. (Optional) Replace the game background image or sound files for a personalized experience.

+5. Remove the Game image from the assets folder (game.png).

 ## Customization